bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 ------------------

 This section describes how Bokeh server applications may be embedded.
-Bokeh apps may be embeeded so that every page load creates and displays a new session and Document, or so that a specific, existing session is loaded.
+Bokeh apps may be embedded so that every page load creates and displays a new session and Document, or so that a specific, existing session is loaded.

 App Documents